provenance-io/object-store/README.md

 ## Features

-- Strong end-to-end encryption when combined with load balancer like `Nginx`.
+- Strong end-to-end encryption when combined with a load balancer like `Nginx`.
 - Peer-to-peer replication to parties (third party `object-store`s) you want to share data with.
 - Publishes traces to Datadog.